-Mobility Hubs connect.
-They connect people in the neighborhood and they connect different transport flows.
+Mobility hubs connect.
+Connecting the people in the neighborhood and connection between different transport flows.
 On the route from A to B, hubs are the place to recharge.
 A place where travel time becomes your own time again.

 In addition to the availability of mobility, this new form also requires a great deal of organization.
 It is precisely by merging all the above services that a seamless journey is created for travelers.

 Mobility hubs are complex concepts where no one party can offer all services.
-As the broker for Smart Cities, we connect market parties, so that each party can offer its own services, while we physically and digitally ensure the coherence and integration of these services.
+As the director of Smart Cities, we connect market parties, so that each party can offer its own services, while we physically and digitally ensure the coherence and integration of these services.